willsofts/simple-sql/README.md

 ## How To Install

-This project is under [@willsofts](https://github.com/willsofts) libraries protection as private access, then you have to gain access key and setting in your own environment before start installation from administrator. \
+This project is under [@willsofts](https://github.com/willsofts) libraries protection as private access, then you have to gain access key from administrator and setting in your own environment before start installation. \
 ex. \
 Window